raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 - A piece of paper
 - A pen or pencil

 Begin by nominating one student to be the DHCP server.
 They own the set of cards, paper and pen/pencil.
-The remaining students are now going to be the dynamic hosts (constantly changing computers) on the network.
+The remaining students are now going to be the dynamic hosts/clients (constantly changing computers) on the network.

 The DHCP server has a set of rules that must be followed, this is the protocol part of the name.
-One of the hosts now wants to join the network (who's name is *Dave*).
+One of the hosts/clients now wants to join the network (who's name is *Dave*).
 This is how the conversation should go:

 - HOST: "Hello I am *Dave*, is there a DHCP server out there?"
 - DHCP: "Yes I am here *Dave*.
 I can offer you address X."